pakore/waysofworking/README.md

 - Your future self

 Keeping a customer happy is probably the most difficult task when developing software.
 Making things easier for your customer, usually is the right way to go.

-_If I were a customer and I would be deciding if this API was useful for my team, what would help me decide?_".
+For example:_If I were a customer and I would be deciding if this API was useful for my team, what would help me decide?_:
 - Superb documentation
 - OpenAPI description
 - Interactive examples
 - Some kind of playground
 - An intuitive API

-In a nutshell: **Focus on the whole customer experience, not only on the product**
+In a nutshell: **Focus on the whole customer experience, not only on the commercial product**

 ### Data-driven beats guess-driven